-Lemon Blueberry Pound Cake is a delicate, but dense pound cake with added lemon flavor, loaded with fresh blueberries and topped with a lemon glaze.
-It is perfect for dessert or any special occasion!
-If you love pound cakes, check out my Cream Cheese Pound Cake, too!
+Lemon Blueberry Pound Cake is a delicate, tender pound cake with bright lemon flavor, loaded with fresh blueberries, and finished with a simple lemon glaze.
+It has the classic dense crumb you want in a pound cake while still staying soft and moist.
+It’s perfect for dessert, brunch, or any special occasion.

 Lemon Blueberry Pound Cake on a wooden table from overhead with a few pieces cut and falling on their side.